k4kpk/k4kpk.github.io/sota-guides/Flat Top Mountain (W4G_HC-006).md

         * Atlanta to this junction is measured at about 2:00 (not including stops).
     * Park at cemetery OR go L on 64A (single lane) just past cemetery.
         * 20 minutes to drive 1.7 miles up 64A
-        * 64A was *barely* drivable in a Corolla in March 2014.
+        * 64A occasionally *barely* drivable in a Corolla.
 You need at least 3 dry days before you drive it.
-(It rained a little on Wednesday, and it was barely drivable on Saturday.)
-        * 64A was *not* drivable in a Corolla in January 2015.
-Too slippery.
-Unable to progress.
 * **Food**
-    * Last McDonalds:  Blue Ridge, where GA-5 turns left and leaves GA-515, about 0:30 before Dyer Cemetary.
+    * Last McDonalds:  Blue Ridge, where GA-5 leaves GA-515, about 0:30 before Dyer Cemetary.
     * Penultimate McDonalds: Ellijay
     * Dinner:
         * Pink Pig Barbecue at 824 Cherry Log St., Cherry Log, GA.
 Open Thursday-Sunday 11-9.
 VERY busy after church.
 Wonderful.
         * Poole's Barbecue "Pig Hill" at 164 Craig Street, Ellijay.
 Closes at 7/8/8/6, Thurs/Fri/Sat/Sun.
-        * Barbecue place in Blue Ridge with billboards directing you to turn at Wendy's has dry, taste-free pulled pork.
+        * Barbecue place in Blue Ridge with billboards not recommended.

 #### Trail Guide